It's important to learn how to manage cost for restaurant business. Food costs can make or break a business.

 To calculate food cost for a recipe, add the total cost per item purchased then divide by the amount called for in the recipe.
 For example, if you've purchased a 3-pound pack of chicken for $12 and the recipe calls for one-and-a-half pounds, this portion of the cost is $6.
 Do this for every ingredient in the dish and you've found the total food cost for the recipe.

-Comparing ideal and actual food costs to detect food waste issues is just one way to lower costs.
-Here are four other steps you can take to lower your costs and improve your bottom line.
+Comparing ideal and actual food costs to detect food waste issues is just one way to cut food costs in restaurants.
+Here are five other steps you can take to lower your costs and improve your bottom line.

 1. Institute Incremental Price Increases